-Under her belt, Talia has a Bachelor of Arts in Film and Screen from Brisbane’s Griffith University and a Diploma of Screen Acting from Sydney's leading Film and Television School, Screenwise.
-It was during her time at Screenwise, Talia had the pleasure of working under the direction of renowned creatives including Philip Quast, Denise Roberts and Ben Mathews.
+Since that time, Talia has under her belt a Bachelor of Arts in Film and Screen from Brisbane’s Griffith University and a Diploma of Screen Acting from Sydney's leading Film and Television School, Screenwise.

-Her passion for performance found its way into the classroom when she became an Acting Teacher for the Australian School of Performing Arts, Film and Television (ASPAFTV), under the direction of the school's founding creators Amanda Hardwick and Renata Einhaus.
+Her passion for performance found its way into the classroom when she became an Acting Teacher for the Australian School of Performing Arts, Film and Television (ASPAFTV), now known as Perform Australia.
 It was during this time Talia wrote and directed 18 original stage productions, a number of which debuted at the renowned Queensland Performing Arts Centre, Brisbane.

 Her writing credits also extend to the Dear John Film and Theatre Company’s independent feature-length film PERFECT, IMPERFECT (2017) and the short film SCREAMING SILENCE (2014).

-Talia’s most recent role is as series regular, Jane Doe, in the multi award-winning web series, KILLA KAFE (2018).
-The six-part series began its festival circuit in the land of spaghetti and spritz, at Italy's Oniros Film Awards™, winning 'Best Web-Series' and 'Best Choreography'.
+One of Talia’s more recent roles is as series regular, Jane Doe, in the award-winning dark comedy, KILLA KAFE (2019).
+The six-part web series began its festival circuit at Italy's Oniros Film Awards™, winning 'Best Web-Series' and 'Best Choreography'.

-Talia has two projects due for release later this year; in its final stages - an exciting new website designed specifically to assist Australia's youngest actors on their performing arts journey, and in it's pre-production stages - a short series written, directed and also starring the actor.
+Talia is in the final stages of a project due for release later this year; an exciting new website designed specifically to assist Australia's youngest actors on their performing arts journey.